 Maybe you are often tasked with running a jackhammer for the construction company you work for and you are experiencing a great deal of pain in your shoulders and elbows.
 Perhaps you work in an office where you sit for hours at a time typing away and your doctor just diagnosed you with carpal tunnel syndrome.
 It could be that you work on an assembly line and you have started feeling every one of those movements that you repeat every day.
-If you have a job-related injury that resulted from repetitive motions or strain like those just described, then you might be eligible for cumulative injury compensation.
+If you have a job-related injury that resulted from repetitive motions or strain like those just described, then you might be eligible for compensation for cumulative injuries.

 What Constitutes a Cumulative Injury?